umass-cs-326/umass-cs-326.github.io/docs/06-homework/06-fetch-scoreboard-deploy/index.md

    1. Commit those changes:

-      `git add -m “a short, but specific message about changes”`
+      `git add -m "a short, but specific message about changes"`
    2. Push those changes to GitHub:

       `git push`